Yuvvraaj: Box office

 Yuvraaj was released with around 1000 prints in India, but it opened to a good response.
 The film only managed to collect around ₹169.5 million.
 Box Office India declared it a major flop.

 Soundtrack

-The score, composed by A. R. Rahman was performed by the Chennai String Orchestra, and utilizes Western classical music and retro disco music.
+The music is composed by A. R. Rahman and lyrics are written by Gulzar.
+The score was performed by the Chennai String Orchestra, and utilizes Western classical music and retro disco music.
 The orchestra also performs Beethoven's Fifth Symphony.
 The soundtrack album was released on 16 October 2008.
-Salman Khan himself promoted the music saying that it is the USP of Yuvvraaj.
-The song "Tu Meri Dost Hai" became a chartbuster.

 Reception

 The album received positive reviews.
-Gulzar said "music of Yuvvraaj is magnificent".
-Usha Lakra from Apunkachoice gave it 4.5/5 saying "In 'Yuvvraaj', A.R Rahman has come up with such an album that it's hard to match its excellence with any other contemporary album.
-And music lovers should be grateful to Subhash Ghai for conceiving such a theme where this high quality music can be used".
 Rediff.com gave it 4 out of 5 stars and said Rahman excels in Yuvvraaj.